 The following scenarios can bring about challenges that only a lawyer will know how to handle.

-Your Employer Is Delaying the Claim
+1. Your Employer Is Delaying the Claim

 After experiencing a work accident, you need to notify your employer as soon as possible.
 Once you have notified the employer, they must contact their insurance company and file a claim.

-Your Claim Is Denied
+2. Your Claim Is Denied

 However, the need to appeal a denial adds a level of complication to your case that you are likely unprepared to handle alone.

 Every state’s appeals process varies, but most require filing paperwork and presenting compelling evidence at a hearing.

-Your Accident Results in a Permanent Disability
+3. Your Accident Results in a Permanent Disability

-When there is a permanent partial disability, the employee is still able to work, but not at the same capacity as before the accident.
+When there is a permanent partial disability, the employee is still able to work, but not in the same capacity as before the accident.

 On the other hand, a permanent total disability leaves an employee unable to work altogether.
 Disabilities are expensive, and insurance companies may push back.

-You Are Not Getting the Benefits You Need
+4. You Are Not Getting the Benefits You Need

 Depending on your injuries, you may be eligible to receive certain workers’ comp benefits.
 But not all injuries qualify.
 So how do you know if you qualify?